Strep A: Pupil dies at Belfast school which reported case

 BBC News NI understands the girl had been treated in intensive care but passed away on Monday.

-Strep A can cause a range of illnesses.
-Most cases are mild - a sore throat or a skin infection that can be easily treated with antibiotics.
+Most strep A infections are mild - a sore throat or a skin infection that can be easily treated with antibiotics.
+But some people who catch it can get very sick.

 Some people develop scarlet fever, which causes a skin rash (that feels like sandpaper) and flu-like symptoms, including a high temperature.